Parktown

+Nadine Gordimer (1923 - 2014), the first South African Nobel Laureate in Literature (1991), lived in a home on Jan Smuts Avenue for over fifty years, until her death in 2014.

 History

 In 1890 Edouard Lippert bought a substantial tract of the Braamfontein Farm.
 He rebuilt the farm house located on a ridge and named it Marienhof after his wife, Marie.
 The ridge overlooked a massive plain and on this he planted the Sachsenwald Forest to supply the needs of the mines and fast developing city.
 He saw the promise that the ridge had for development as a township and partitioned the land into plots.
 In 1892, Lady Florence Phillips rode north from the dusty mining town of early Johannesburg and found the ridge.
 The view extended from Sachsenwald forest in the West to the Magaliesberg mountains and Pretoria in the North.
 She persuaded her husband to build a house there and Frank Emley was commissioned to build their mansion, Hohenheim.
 Parktown quickly became the new elite suburb.
 Soon, many wealthy entrepreneurs (see Randlord) were building mansions along the ridge, and showing off their newfound affluence with parties, croquet on the lawns, and lavish dinners.

 Parktown was where many conspirators of the Jameson Raid against the South African Republic were based.
 Today the suburb is home to many Victorian and Edwardian homes, and a number of designs by Sir Herbert Baker.

 In the late 1960s, 56 of the stately homes were demolished to make way for the Johannesburg College of Education (now Wits Education Campus).
 In 1975 many more were demolished and properties reduced for the construction of the M1 motorway, a major artery running north to south through the center of the northern suburbs of Johannesburg.